wingrime/vkgetmusic/README.md

-# vkgetmusic
+# VK Get music

-Get All you music from VK.com to program dir
+Download all you music stored in VK.com to program dirrectory

+based on Kutabe's source

+Request only login and password